gu-fan/riv.vim/README.rst

     (nothing wrong, just indent it with the list.)
   + DONE 2012-06-23  Fold : the fold text should showing correct line while editing.
   + FIXED 2012-06-24 Fold : wrong end of section when fold_blank is 0.

+* 0.65:

+  + DONE 2012-06-27 take care of the slash of directory in windows .
+  + TODO correct cursor position when creating todo items.

 Next
 ~~~~~